Ankita-singh-20/Airlines-Data-Analysis/README.md

 - **Business Question Analysis:** Answered key business questions using data-driven insights.

 - **Actionable Insights:** Derived meaningful conclusions to support business decision-making.
+## Technologies Used

+- **Python:** It is used for data cleaning, preprocessing, and data analysis.

+- **Pandas & NumPy:** Performed data manipulation, transformation, and numerical computations.

+- **Matplotlib & Seaborn:** Created visualizations to identify trends and patterns.

+- **SQL (SQLite):** Queried the database to answer business questions and extract insights.

+- **Jupyter Notebook:** Developed and documented the complete data analysis workflow.

+- **Git & GitHub:** Managed version control and hosted the project repository.